A Modern Revival for The Iconic Getaway Cabin in the Woods

 When people talk of cottages, the bucolic English version comes to mind, with its gardens, plants and shrubs.
 Small and cozy, cottage house plans have a rustic but modern feel.
 They may range from under 1,000 square feet of space to a little over 2,000 - spread over one or one-and-a-half stories.
 Like cabin home plans, cottages can be designated as weekend retreats, vacation homes, and primary residences.

-This attractive 2-story Cottage-style house plan has 2 bedrooms, 2 baths, and a basement for a third bedroom and game room – all packed into 985 sq. ft. of space.
+This attractive 2-story Cottage-style house plan (top) has 2 bedrooms, 2 baths, and a basement for a third bedroom and game room – all packed into 985 sq. ft. of space.
 There’s a covered front porch, sun deck, and terrace.
-The view of the cottage at right shows the daylight basement (Plan #117-1101).
+The view of the cottage at bottom shows the daylight basement (Plan #117-1101).

 Today, a small cottage on the property even serves as a guest house or a temporary – and separate – residence for children who have chosen to return to their parents’ home.